-And those are great things and I'm glad we have incorporated them but each December 25th, I still find that something is missing.
-And for me, it's something the video said...When Christmas begins with worship, it all becomes meaningful.
-Less me and more Jesus.
+And those are great things and I'm glad we have incorporated them but each December 25th, I still find that more often than not something is missing.

 I can honestly say just about every Christmas season I rush through with my list of things to do...things to do for home, things to do for our extended family and friends, things to do for NHCC and for Jesus.
-I just don't have time to really get quiet and worship Jesus.
+I just don't seem to find time to really get quiet, to take time to slow down and open up to what God wants to do in me and through me.